benjamesmason/astro-nova/README.md

 ### Typography

-Because my main design vision for the Astro Nova Website was based around a clean and sleek visual I didn't feel it neccesary to overcomplicate when it came to selecting fonts.
-I wanted something professional looking that was also easy to read agianst the dark theme and imagery.
+Because my main design vision for the Astro Nova Website was based around a clean and sleek visual I didn't feel it necessary to overcomplicate when it came to selecting fonts.
+I wanted something professional looking that was also easy to read against the dark theme and imagery.
 I felt my selected font encompassed all I wanted it to, however I did decide to differentiate some heading elements from the main body text by experimenting with different font-weight's and also adding a text-shadow CSS property and believe this worked effectively while still staying on theme with the main body of content.

 - The [Jost](https://fonts.google.com/specimen/Jost?query=jost) font is the main font used throughout the whole website with Sans-serif as the fallback font.
 I sourced this from [Google Fonts](https://fonts.google.com/)